nyafologus/mws-restaurant-stage-1/README.md

 With your server running, visit the site: `http://localhost:8000`

 Once a page has been visited, it should be able to be revisited even in offline mode.

 ## Dependencies:

-The app was built with the following code dependencies:
+The app was built with the following code dependencies: [leafletjs](https://leafletjs.com/) and [Mapbox](https://www.mapbox.com/).

-This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
-You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
-Mapbox is free to use, and does not require any payment information.
+Both are free to use, and do not require any payment information.